Analyze the following limits and find the vertical asymptotes of ... | Study Prep in Pearson+

 Limits

-Limits are fundamental in calculus, representing the value that a function approaches as the input approaches a certain point.
-In this context, evaluating the limit as x approaches 0 helps determine the behavior of the function f(x) near that point, which is crucial for understanding continuity and potential asymptotic behavior.
+Limits describe the behavior of a function as the input approaches a certain value.
+In this context, evaluating the limit as x approaches -5 from the right (denoted as x→−5⁺) helps determine how the function behaves near that point, which is crucial for identifying vertical asymptotes.

 Recommended video: